Xilinx/Vitis_Libraries/data_compression/L3/demos/libzso/README.rst

 Infrastructure
 --------------

-List below presents infrastructure required to build & deploy this demo.
-Mandatory requirements are marked accordingly in order to get this demo working in deployment environment.
-Vitis is required only for development.
+The following list presents the infrastructure required to build and deploy this demo.
+Mandatory requirements are marked accordingly to get this demo working in a deployment environment.
+AMD Vitis™ is required only for development.

     ``Vitis: 2022.1``